David Dvořák: Ultimate Fighting Championship

 He signed a contract with the UFC in 2020, becoming the fourth Czech to achieve such a feat.
 He accepted the offer with only five weeks' notice before the UFC Fight Night: Lee vs. Oliveira event in Brazil on March 14, 2020, where he replaced fighter Su Mudaerji.
 In his debut bout, he faced Bruno Gustavo da Silva, whom he defeated on points after three rounds.

 At the UFC Fight Night: Covington vs. Woodley event held in Las Vegas on September 19, 2020, he faced Jordan Espinosa, who was ranked 13th in the flyweight rankings before the fight.
 Dvořák defeated his better-ranked opponent on points by unanimous decision, extending his unbeaten streak to 15 fights.

-Dvořák was scheduled to face Raulian Paiva on May 22, 2021 at the UFC Fight Night: Font vs. Garbrandt event.
+Dvořák was scheduled to face Raulian Paiva on May 22, 2021, at the UFC Fight Night: Font vs. Garbrandt event.
 However, Paiva pulled out of the fight the day before the event due to ill effects related to his weight cut.
 He was replaced by promotional newcomer Juancamilo Ronderos.
 At the weigh-ins, Ronderos weighed in at 128.5 pounds, two and a half pounds over the division's non-title fight limit.
 The bout proceeded at catchweight and he was fined 20% of his purse, which went to Dvořák.
 Dvořák won the fight via a rear-naked choke submission in the first round.

-Dvořák faced Matheus Nicolau on March 26, 2022 at UFC on ESPN 33.
+Dvořák faced Matheus Nicolau on March 26, 2022, at UFC on ESPN 33.
 He lost the fight by unanimous decision.

-Dvořák faced Manel Kape on December 17, 2022 at UFC Fight Night 216.
+Dvořák faced Manel Kape on December 17, 2022, at UFC Fight Night 216.
 He lost the fight via unanimous decision.

+Dvořák was scheduled to face Matt Schnell on June 10, 2023, at UFC 289.
+However, Schnell pulled out in late May due to injury and was replaced by promotional newcomer Steve Erceg.
+In an upset, he lost the bout via unanimous decision.

+Dvořák was scheduled to face Tatsuro Taira on October 14, 2023, at UFC Fight Night 230.
+However, the bout was cancelled for unknown reasons.

+On June 29, 2024, it was reported that Dvorak was removed from UFC roster.

+Post-UFC career

+Dvořák faced Mikhail Sirbu on March 22, 2025, at the "Real Fight Arena 21 x ZHS".
+He won the fight via unanimous decision.

+Return to the Oktagon MMA

+Dvořák faced Mohammed Walid on September 13, 2025, at Oktagon 75.
+He won the fight via knockout in round one.